 - Recombinant or synthetic DNA or RNA molecules

 - Human and non-human primate cells, tissues and fluids

 Blanca Barquera, Ph.D., Chair

-- Proposed research protocols must be submitted by the Principal Investigator for review.
+- IBC applications must be submitted by an RPI Principal Investigator.

 - All named personnel on an application must have completed all required biosafety and laboratory training(s).